 it alive except as provided by administrative rule.

 (ee) It is unlawful to possess any rifle while in the field during gun

-deer season except as provided in Section 2.26 and administrative rules.
+deer season except as provided in Sections 2.25 and 2.26 and administrative rules.

 (ff) It is unlawful for any person to take any species protected by